pdgilbert/eg_stm_hal/README.md

 ```
 dmesg | grep -i tty
 ```
-Then in a separate windows do
+Then in one window do
 ```
 minicom -D /dev/ttyUSBx -b9600
 ```
 where `x` is replaced by the number of the USB console device.
 9600 is the bit rate in the code but can be change.
+In the next, `PROC` is as listed in the table above and `INTERFACE` corresponds to your ST-Link version, probably `export INTERFACE=stlink-v2` or `export INTERFACE=stlink-v2-1`, see more below in
-Next determine the settings for `INTERFACE` and `PROC` as described below in [Misc Notes on ST-Link and OpenOCD](#misc-notes-on-st-link-and-openocd) and then
+[Misc Notes on ST-Link and OpenOCD](#misc-notes-on-st-link-and-openocd) In another window execute
 ```
 openocd -f interface/$INTERFACE.cfg -f target/$PROC.cfg
 ```
 `openocd` seems to figure out the USB device to use.
-In the other window do
+Then in the other window do
 ```
 cargo  run --target $TARGET --features $HAL,$MCU --example xxx
 ```